techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-10-notes.md

             add obstacle to list
 ```

 **Explanation:**
-Every few cycles we create a new column of obstacles.
+Every few cycles (based on ticks), we create a new column of obstacles.
-We use `ticks` as a simple timer — every time the loop runs, ticks increases by 1.

-**ticks mod 3 = 0** means:
-“Do this every 3 cycles.”

-One random row becomes the **gap**, allowing the bird to pass through.
+One random row becomes the gap, making the game playable.
-We then loop from row 0 to 4 and create obstacles in all rows *except* the gap.

-This structure makes the game easy to adjust:

-- Faster spawning → change the divisor (2 instead of 3)
-- Slower spawning → use 4 or 5
-- Smaller gaps → create two gap rows

-Children enjoy experimenting with these variations.

 ---